 One of the critical components of the centrifuge system is the electrical control system.
 This control panel houses various electronic parts that are sensitive to heat and other environmental factors.
 The following sections discuss the proper location of the centrifuge electrical control system for reliable system operation.

 The electronic control system components are susceptible to high temperatures.
-Therefore, it is essential to locate centrifuge control panels in temperatures below 140 F. System malfunction and shut down can occur due to higher temperatures exposure of control systems.
+Therefore, it is essential to locate centrifuge control panels in temperatures below 140 F. System malfunction and shutdown can occur due to higher temperatures exposure to control systems.

 As mentioned earlier, the centrifuge control panel should not be close to any external heat source, such as electric heaters.
 The indirect heat from these sources can overheat the control system causing system malfunction.